cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 during training.
 For an example look :ref:`here <checkpointing-via-callbacks-label>`, and into the
 `Keras documentation <https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint>`__.

+The ``RemoteMonitor`` callback can be used to stream events to a server.
+All metrics are averaged over all devices at the end of every epoch before streaming.

 The ``TensorBoard`` callback can be used to collect training information for visualization in `TensorBoard <https://www.tensorflow.org/tensorboard>`__.
 By default, Tarantella